gabehassler/pfa_pipeline/README.md

 1. Make sure Java is installed (it almost certainly is if you can run BEAST).
     a.
 From the command line, type `java -version`.
-2. Checkout the 'repeated_measures' branch of BEAST and build the 'beast.jar' file using Ant (in case you don't usually build BEAST this way, I've attached a 'beast.jar' file that should work).
+2. Checkout the 'repeated_measures' branch of BEAST and build the 'beast.jar' file using Ant (in case you don't usually build BEAST this way, I've included a 'beast.jar' file in the repo that should work).
-3. Create a `BEAST_HOME` environment variable that points to the directory where you have BEAST installed (or the location of the 'beast.jar' file I sent you).
+3. Create a `BEAST_HOME` environment variable that points to the directory where you have BEAST installed (or the location of this repo if you're using the included 'beast.jar' file).
 4. Make sure you have R installed with the ggplot2 package.
 5. Install Julia 1.4 or later (https://julialang.org/downloads/).
 6. Unpack the zip file I sent you (or copy its contents into another folder).
 7. Install relevant Julia packages by running the 'julia_setup.jl' script.
 To do this on the command line, navigate to the unpacked zip folder and type `julia julia_setup.jl`.
     a.
 One of the Julia packages lets Julia run R code.
 This can be tricky to install depending on how R is installed, but usually works fine.
 If it doesn't work, let me know and I can send you a separate R script for plotting.
 8. Make sure Julia can run BEAST by entering `julia -e "using BeastUtils.RunBeast; RunBeast.check_beast()"` into the command line.
 If everything is setup correctly, you should see the BEAST intro text followed by "Java and BEAST checks suceeded."
 If it doesn't work, please send me the error message you get.
-9. Finally, to make sure everything works, run the 'pipeline.jl' in the zip file I sent you.
+9. Finally, to make sure everything works, run the 'pipeline.jl' in the this repo.
 To do this from the command line, navigate to the folder containing the 'pipeline.jl' file and enter `julia pipeline.jl` into the command line.
 This should run a small example to make sure everything is working.
 If it works, you should see a 'mammals_example' folder appear with a 'mammals_example.pdf' containing a plot of the loadings.
 This should take a few minutes.

 ## Instructions
 To run your own examples, you'll need to add the following to the 'data' folder in the unpacked zip file.